 - Weight regain from the point of maximal weight loss did not differ between treatments.
 However, the differences in body weight and body fat responses between groups were no longer significant at the end of the weight-maintenance phase of the trial (week 36)

-- There was no evidence of any adverse effects of the RGL diet on cardiovascular disease risk factors
+- There was no evidence of any adverse effects of the RGL diet on CVD risk factors

 - The results suggest that an ad libitum RGL diet is a reasonable alternative to a low-fat, portion-controlled weight-loss diet.